 As in any overdose situation, the treating clinician should rule out the presence of coingestants.

-Bupropion abuse is rare but has been reported.
+Bupropion abuse is rare, but reports do exist.

 Bupropion is a frequently prescribed medication by the primary care provider, nurse practitioner, psychiatrist, and an internist.
 However, all healthcare workers who prescribe this agent need to be familiar with its adverse effect profile, which occurs in at least 10% of patients.
 The most serious adverse effects are lowered seizure threshold and potential worsening of suicidal ideation.
 At each visit, the patient's mental health status should undergo assessment, and the patient should receive education on what to do if and when a seizure develops.
 Pharmacists and nurses should also participate in these monitoring activities, informing the rest of the team if there is any cause for concern.
 This type of interprofessional collaboration can lead to more successful outcomes with bupropion therapy.
 [Level V]

 |||Hsieh MT,Tseng PT,Wu YC,Tu YK,Wu HC,Hsu CW,Lei WT,Stubbs B,Carvalho AF,Liang CS,Yeh TC,Chen TY,Chu CS,Li JC,Yu CL,Chen YW,Li DJ, Effects of different pharmacologic smoking cessation treatments on body weight changes and success rates in patients with nicotine dependence: A network meta-analysis.
 Obesity reviews : an official journal of the International Association for the Study of Obesity.
 2019 Feb 27; [PubMed PMID: 30816006]|